henriksommerfeld/blog-hugo/content/article/2016-04-30-windock-configuration-for-my-219-screen.md

 +++

 Hi have recently bought an ultra-wide monitor for my desk at home, a [Dell U3415W][1].
-I'm using it both for work as a coder and for my personal needs such as photo editing, web browsing and watching movies.
+I'm using it both for work as a coder and for my personal needs such as photo editing, web browsing and watching films.
 I have previously used a dual monitor setup, so I wanted to find a way of organising windows to be used side-by-side in a productive manner.

 {{<figure src="/images/2016-04-30_HPA_9723-1024x684.jpg" link="/images/2016-04-30_HPA_9723.jpg" class="image-border" caption="Dell U3415W Monitor, 34″ 3440×1440">}}